`homeboy project`

 sh

-homeboy project components add my-project component-1 component-2
+homeboy project components attach-path my-project /path/to/component-repo

-homeboy project components set my-project component-1 component-2
+homeboy project components set my-project --json '[{"id":"component-1","local_path":"/repo/component-1","remote_path":"wp-content/plugins/component-1"}]'

 Subcommands